Did you know that there are over 5,000 years of history hidden amidst these lush landscapes, winding rivers and glorious gardens?

 Delve into a world of fascinating history and marvellous myths with Carina Mountcharles

-Brú na Bóinne Visitor Centre (Newgrange, Knowth and Dowth)
+Brú na Bóinne Visitor Centre - Newgrange and Knowth

 The Brú na Bóinne Visitor Centre is the access point for guided tours of Newgrange, Knowth and Dowth—Ireland’s world-famous Neolithic monuments in County Meath.
 All admissions are processed through the visitor centre, which also features exhibitions.